HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-07-16-types-and-properties.md

   arbitrary :: Gen a
 ```

-You can then simply use `arbitrary` like you would any other generator.
+You can then simply use `arbitrary` like you would any other data generator.
 As far as I know
 Hedgehog doesn't do this anywhere (but you can use QuickCheck's Arbitrary with
 the hedgehog-quickcheck package), but in principle there's nothing stopping it.

-Having this also makes it much easier to define new generators.
+Having this also makes it much easier to define new data generators.
 I'm unlikely to use the
 support for `@given` much, but I'm much more excited that it will also
 work with `builds`, which will allow for a fairly seamless transition between
 inferring the default strategy for a type and writing a custom generator.
 You